-Examination of the life and music of a selected composer, and the historical, social, cultural, and political factors that shaped the context within which she/he worked.
+Examination of the life and music of a selected composer, and the historical, social, cultural, and political factors that shaped the context within which they worked.
 Focus on history, biography, musical style and analysis.

-Prerequisite(s): MUSI 1000, and MUSI 1700, and at least one from: MUSI 2100, MUSI 2101, MUSI 2102, MUSI 2103, MUSI 2104, MUSI 2105 (no longer offered), MUSI 2106 (no longer offered) or permission of the instructor.
+Prerequisite(s): Fourth-year standing or permission of the instructor.